(249) Grandmasters begin learning to philosophise... with the Blakemores

 ... for the new philosophy, there can not be dualism between certainty and security...
 The new philosophers will have nothing more than mere certainty.
 Truly, philosopher will become anew a dangerous occupation, as it was in heroic times.
 The philosophers will anew be the friends of the truth, but by the same turn, enemies of the gods, enemies of the state, and corrupters of youth.
 Philosophy will, anew, involve a risk.
 A selection will then take place.
 They will not arrive at the truth but who love it to the point of daring to transform spiritual ventures into material ones.

 In the 4th round I played International Master Daniel Zuniga.
 I had played him several times over the years but, again, was surprised to see that he too had a book with him.
-I had never before seen him with one.
+As with Hernandez, I had never before seen him with one.
 It was subtitled Las Claves Para La Educacion (The Keys for Education) although its full title was a rendition into Spanish of The Learning Brain: Lessons for Education.

 http://books.google.co.uk/books?id=w-4UAn9A5IQC&dq=the+learning+brain+sarah-Jayne+Blakemore&printsec=frontcover&source=bl&ots=9muhvCRrGf&sig=p69ozBhhUeWtMN-tilsy9pKDbbU&hl=en&ei=dWOmSb6MN4S2jAf__pX0Dw&sa=X&oi=book_result&resnum=1&ct=result